tairenpiao/XNOR-popcount-GEMM-PyTorch-CPU-CUDA/README.md

 # Real-XNOR-popcount-GEMM-Linear-PyTorch-Extension-CPU_GPU_C++_CUDA_Python

-This is a PyTorch extension aims to provide the real 1-bit XNOR GEMM (GEneral Matrix Multiplication) for research purpose.
+This repository provides the real 1-bit XNOR GEMM (GEneral Matrix Multiplication) PyTorch extension for research purpose.
 It may helps for those who are doing research or project related to binary neural networks (1-bit quantization).

 ## Introduction
 XNOR GEMM is a fast and efficient GEMM for binary matrices multiplication (all elements are +1 or -1).

 This implementation provides

-(1) the implementation of training a simple binary neural network.
+    (1) Both CPU and CUDA XNOR GEMM implementation of PyTorch extensions.

-(2) both CPU and CUDA XNOR GEMM PyTorch extensions.
+    (2) The implementation of training a simple binary neural network.

 So, if you want to save your pytorch model and make inference using real 1-bit numbers (XNOR GEMM), it may helps.